mtyrolski/mtyrolski.github.io/_pages/about.md

 My main research interests include **AI-based Planning**, **decision-making in complex environments**, **Reinforcement Learning**, **Meta-RL**, and **Continual Learning**.
 Over the years, I’ve gained experience in both offline and online reinforcement learning, planning, efficient transformer architectures, and LLMs.
 I’ve also had the opportunity to be involved in AI projects at **Microsoft**, **Nvidia**, **Deepflare**, and **Samsung**.

-I am an active member of the AI community, particularly with [**ML in PL Association**](https://mlinpl.org/), where I have been an organizer since 2020.
+I am an active member of the AI community, particularly within the [**ML in PL Association**](https://mlinpl.org/), a non-profit advancing the machine learning community in Poland and across Central & Eastern Europe.
+Since 2020, I have served as **Scientific Program Officer** across six annual editions—curating a high-impact invited speaker lineup—and had the honor to be **co-Leader** of the [**ML in PL 2021 Conference**](https://conference2021.mlinpl.org/).

 In my free time, I enjoy mountain hiking and motorization.

 You can view my [full CV here](../files/cv.pdf).